 Gravel bikes are all the rage now, and clearly combine so many benefits into one.
 But one thing has been bugging me – why are they so expensive?

 Gravel bikes are expensive because they combine premium engineering and expensive materials together.
-From a design perspective, they are both comfortable, durable and versatile.
-In the materials, they are made from carbon fiber, aluminium, and sealant tires, all of these being costly.
+From a design perspective, they are both comfortable, durable, and versatile.
+In the materials, they are made from carbon fiber, aluminum, and sealant tires, all of these being costly.

 With such an expensive price tag, you need to know everything about gravel bikes before you invest in one.

 If you would like to buy a gravel bike or are interested to know what they are, how they work, and what their pros and cons are, this article will be your perfect guide!